BriskenFinancials/use-case-template/cards/UC10000426-A-05-obtain-faq-or-chatbot-support-for-customer-queries.md

 # Obtain FAQ or chatbot support for customer queries

 Compile a comprehensive faq document addressing common queries about sap mbc, such as troubleshooting and feature explanations.
 Develop a chatbot, if feasible, to obtain instant responses to frequently asked questions.
-This enables: You will be able to confidently Compile a comprehensive faq document addressing common queries about sap mbc, such as troubleshooting and feature explanations
+You will be able to confidently Compile a comprehensive faq document addressing common queries about sap mbc, such as troubleshooting and feature explanations

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-05-top.png)